BaijayantaRoy/baijayantaroy.github.io/_posts/2018-12-05-Reinforcement_Learning_Series_05_Temporal_Difference.md

 - TD is a biased estimation
 - TD is more sensitive to initial value

+Here we have covered one step TD methods but there are multi-step TD methods as well as combination of TD & MC like TD(λ) algorithms.
+I will cover them in a future post.

 That's all for this blog, happy learning.